This post is part of a series on functional testing using the test pyramid.

 Who defines the test?

-- Tests can be written by the developer of the API or a senior developer or architect who’s defining the behavior.
+- The developer of the API or a senior developer or architect who’s defining the behavior should write the tests.

 Who codes the test automation?

-- Depending on how you organize, this can be done by the development team producing the API or dedicated quality engineers who are part of a dev team or in a separate team
+- Depending on how you organize, the development team producing the API or dedicated quality engineers who are part of a dev team or in a separate team can test automation.

 What to test?

 Test API definition changes (linting).
-Any change in a component where the behavior of an external interface is changed.
+Test any change in a component where the behavior of an external interface is changed.
 Examples: renaming functions or parameters, adding or removing parameters, changing the return value type.

 Test serialization (on the wire) compatibility.
 Inserting a new function in an API (rather than adding it on the end), which would break serialization.
 Likewise, changing data types for parameters also breaks serialization.

 Test special parameters (semantic).
-Semantic rules of API contracts should be validated where your service depends on the behavior.
+Validate semantic rules of API contracts where your service depends on the behavior.

 Example: Your service calls a function on another service that returns a string with key-value pairs.
 You need to have tests that cause the other API to return one-to-many key-value pairs so you can be sure you will get the info your service expects.
 Similarly, if you are passing key-value pairs to another service, it’s a good idea to try passing a large number of them in a string to validate that the receiving service accepts what you are sending.

-Other examples: Changing the range of a parameter or the conditions under which an error is returned.
+Other examples: Changing the range of a parameter or the conditions that return errors.

 - TDD: Create the API definition and tests before the code behind the API.